catseye/Robin/doc/Tutorial.md

           (self self (subtract n 1))
           1))))
     (display (fact fact 5))

-`multiply` is not an intrinsic, so you'll need to run this with

-    bin/robin pkg/stdlib.robin fact.robin

 Some of this definition is probably what you would expect from a recursive definition of factorial in any Lisp-like language.